 Champagne, those magic little bubbles which became immortalised when the discoverer of the wonderful elixir, Dom Perignon remarked “Come quickly, I am tasting the stars!”

 My favourite champagnes are Bollinger and Laurent Perrier so me and Mr B decided to travel to the Champagne region itself and discover how this magical bubbly is made.
+Little did we realise how interesting it would be.

 We booked the magnificent Chateau de Courcelles en route to Reims the capital of the Champagne Region.